silvercircle/myconkysetup/README.md

 remake](https://github.com/rsheasby/Conky-Lililo-2018) of a fairly popular conky setup.
 I changed quite a few things though.

 The PHP script is gone and replaced with an compiled D version.
 The executable `darksky-d` should run on any modern 64bit Linux as there are no dependencies other than standard libraries.
+If it does not, you will have to build it yourself from source.
 Use `darksky-d --help` to see the options.
 Make sure, you specify at least the API key.
-By default, darksky-d outputs to stdout so redirect to >weather
+By default, darksky-d outputs to stdout so redirect to >weather.
+Also by default, it uses metric (si) units, but there are options to output imperial units.

 ## How does it look?